mrizaln/madbfs/README.md

 ## TODO

 - [x] Make the codebase async using C++20 coroutines.
-- [x] IPC to talk to the `adbfsm` to control the filesystem parameters like invalidation, timeout, cache size, etc.
+- [x] IPC to talk to the `madbfs` to control the filesystem parameters like invalidation, timeout, cache size, etc.
 - [x] Implement the filesystem as actual tree for caching the stat.
 - [x] Implement file read and write operation caching in memory.
 - [x] ~~Implement proper multithreading, (not needed, since it's using async now, though multiple executor might help).~~